ManojKumarReddy2404/Robotics1/README.md

 Kinematic Analysis of ARISTO Robot using RoboAnalyzer

 This repository corresponds to my article **[Kinematic Analysis of ARISTO Robot using RoboAnalyzer](https://medium.com/@manojreddy2404/kinematic-analysis-of-aristo-robot-using-roboanalyzer-a7d5f33a9742)**.
-It contains resources and simulation data to explore the ARISTO robot’s kinematics using the RoboAnalyzer tool.
+It contains resources and simulation data to explore the ARISTO robot’s kinematics using the RoboAnalyzer software tool.

 ---